Peel Regional Police: Shooting death of Michael Wade Lawson

 On 8 December 1988, 17-year-old Michael Wade Lawson was shot to death by two Peel Regional Police Constables.
-Anthony Melaragni No. 1192 and Darren Longpre No. 1139 were both charged with second-degree murder and aggravated assault after a preliminary hearing; both were later acquitted by a jury.
+Anthony Melaragni No. 1192 and Darren Longpre No. 1139 were both charged with second-degree murder and aggravated assault after a preliminary hearing; a jury later acquitted both.
 The officers claimed that the stolen vehicle driven by Lawson was approaching the officers head-on in a threatening manner, and they then discharged their firearms.

 An autopsy conducted by the Ontario Coroner's Office showed that the unarmed teenager was struck by a hollow-point bullet to the back of the head.
 This type of bullet was considered illegal at the time, as hollow-point bullets were not authorized for use by police officers in Ontario.
-Shortly after Lawson's death, the black Canadian community and the Attorney General of Ontario pressured the government to establish a race relations and policing task force.
-This task force made several recommendations and the result led the provincial government to create a police oversight agency known as the special investigations unit (S.I.U.) to investigate and charge police officers for their actions resulting in a civilian's injury or death.
+Shortly after Lawson's death, the Attorney General of Ontario and the black Canadian community pressured the government to establish a race relations and policing task force.
+This task force made several recommendations, and the result led the provincial government to create a law enforcement oversight agency known as the Special Investigations Unit (S.I.U.) for conducting investigations and laying charges against police officers for their actions resulting in a civilian's injury or death.

 Public complaints

-The Peel Regional Police Public Complaints Investigation Bureau (PCIB) investigates all complaints made by the public in regards to the actions and services provided by police officers.
+The Peel Regional Police Public Complaints Investigation Bureau (PCIB) investigates all complaints made by the public regarding the actions and services provided by police officers.
 PCIB is a branch of the Professional Standards Bureau.